 Semicolon or new-line separated list of package creation properties.
 For example, to make a release build, you define here Configuration=Release.

-Create tool package — check the box to place the output files of the project to the tool folder.
+Create tool package — check the box to place the output files of the project to the tool directory.
 Include sources and symbols — check the box to create a package containing sources and symbols.
 When specified with a nuspec, it creates a regular NuGet package file and the corresponding symbols package (needed for publishing the sources to Symbolsource)

 Command line parameters